lyli888/Level-10-D3/README.md

 * Add a clickable tooltip for each circle that gives full state name, along with specific X (% in Poverty) & Y (% Lacking Healthcare) values for each circle.

 * Note: You'll need to use `python -m http.server` to run the visualization.
 This will host the page at `localhost:8000` in your web browser.
-See "Interactive ToolTip Graph Screenshot.png" for screenshot of project results.
+See "Interactive ToolTip Graph Screenshot.png" for project results.